tedmax100/k8s_learning_notes/K8S 101/20221103_Pods/README.md

 ```shell=
 kubectl run nginx --image=nginx restart=Never -o yaml --dry-run=client > nginx.yaml
 ```
+### Exercise
+1. Create a Kubernetes Pod definition file using values below:
+>Name: postgres
+Labels: tier => db-tier
+Container name: postgres
+Image: postgres

+2. Set an environment variable for the docker container.
+POSTGRES_PASSWORD with a value mysecretpassword.
+To pass in an environment variable add a new property 'env' to the container object.

 ## 運行 Pod 的概念

 一般來說，通常不會 k8s cluster 直接管理 Pod